tianyue58/tp/docs/DeveloperGuide.md

 1. Dealing with missing/corrupted data files

-    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_
+    1. Simulate missing data file: delete internship.json from ./data/internship.json

 ## Appendix 3: Effort
 If the effort required to create **AB3** is 10, we would place the effort level required to implement the current version of **InternSHIP** at 15.

 Our team has put in a significant amount of effort to get InternSHIP to the current version.
 Below, we list some notable changes overall and notable features implemented by us.

-### Notable Changes in General
+### Notable changes in general

 1. **Morphed existing AB3 to align with our design for InternSHIP**

    We have put in a significant amount of effort morphing the existing code base, AB3 to support the need of our application, which is about internship data management.

-   Firstly, we had to create new classes for components related to an internship application, such as `Company`, `Position`, `Deadline`, `Requirements`, `InterviewDateAndTime`, `Priority`, `Completion` and `Status`.
-Each of these classes has different input format requirements and is related to different command.
+   Firstly, we had to create new classes for fields related to an internship application, such as `Company`, `Position`, `Deadline`, `Requirements`, `InterviewDateAndTime`, `Priority`, `Completion` and `Status`.
+Each of these classes have different input format requirements and are related to different commands.

    Secondly, we had to remove all the irrelevant classes and update the existing test cases to fit our need.